tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏服务器引擎/操作指南/查看监控_intl_en.md

 </tr>
 <tr>
 <td>Placements Timed Out (Count)</td>
-<td>Number of game server session placement requests that have exceeded the queue timeout limit and not been executed since the last report</td>
+<td>Number of game server session placement requests that have exceeded the queue timeout limit and have not been executed since the last report</td>
 </tr>
 <tr>
 <td>Queue Depth (Count)</td>